wmutschl/Computational-Macroeconomics/README.md

 ## Case Studies and Replications (Preliminary)
 - [x] Fiscal policy (Baxter and King, 1993, American Economic Review)
 - [x] Epidemics (Eichenbaum, Rebelo and Trabandt, 2022, Journal of Economic Dynamics and Control)
+- [x] Wars (Auray and Eyquem, 2019, Journal of Economic Dynamics and Control)
 - [ ] Trend inflation (Ascari and Sbordone, 2014, Journal of Economic Literature)
 - [ ] Technology shocks and business cycles (King, Plosser and Rebelo, 1988, Journal of Monetary Economics)
 - [ ] International spillovers under different environmental policy regimes (Annicchiarico and Diluiso, 2019, Resource and Energy Economics)